superflyxxi/httpd-cron/README.md

 This code will provide a docker image that will host cron and httpd.
 This way you can have your scripts run periodically and post to the publich html directory for results.

+The crontab provided via volumes should be owned by root before mounting.
+Alternatively, building images and adding files should be fine.

 # Example
 ## Sample cron
 ```